oxidn/CurrencyConvert/Part2_SystemsProduct/README.txt

 * Invalid source currency
 * Invalid target currency

 The exchange rate API is mocked during tests so that the tests do not depend on an internet connection or changing live exchange rates.

-## Project Structure
+## PROJECT STRUCTURE

 Part2_SystemsProduct/